 - 5.14.
 This policy promotes a network of green spaces to support local wildlife and its habitat offered both inside and beyond the parish.
 It refers to a proposed green and blue infrastructure network which identifies key biodiversity corridors (hedgerows, rivers, footpaths) and green spaces and highlights areas where development can contribute to this.
-Developments can assist by incorporating habitat enhancing features, such as bird or bat boxes or appropriate native woodlands, planted tree and hedgerow boundaries, ponds, wetlands and meadows or other enhancing features. - 5.13.5.15.
-Radcliffe-on-TrentThe Parish includes two Biodiversity Focal Areasimportant biodiversity assets (the Lily Ponds and Dewberry HillCotgrave Forest and Trent Valley(Lady Bay to Stoke Bardolph)) identified within the 'Rushcliffe Biodiversity Opportunity Mapping Report' - C Jackson and N Crouch 2015 - published by Nottinghamshire Biodiversity Action Group, which are managed by the Parish Council and its partners.
+Developments can assist by incorporating habitat enhancing features, such as bird or bat boxes or appropriate native woodlands, planted tree and hedgerow boundaries, ponds, wetlands and meadows or other enhancing features. - 5.15.
+The Parish includes two important biodiversity assets (the Lily Ponds and Dewberry Hill) identified within the Rushcliffe Biodiversity Opportunity Mapping Report C Jackson and N Crouch 2015 published by Nottinghamshire Biodiversity Action Group, which are managed by the Parish Council and its partners.
 The parish, therefore, is important for its biodiversity and opportunities exist to protect and enhance this network, including by providing new linkages between sites and ensuring the appropriate management of existing sites and green spaces.
-This policy promotes a network of green spaces to support local wildlife and its habitat offer both inside and beyond the parish.
-It refers to a proposed green and blue infrastructure network which identifies key biodiversity corridors (hedgerows, rivers, footpaths) and green spaces (parkland, ) and highlights areas where development can contribute to this.
-Developments can assist by incorporating habitat enhancing features such as bird or bat boxes or appropriate native woodlands, planted tree and hedgerow boundaries, ponds, wetlands and meadows or other enhancing features.